ivcap-works/ivcap-docs/core-docs/ADRs/004-datafabric.md

-# Providing a Datafabric Service
+# ADR 4: Providing a Datafabric Service

 In the context of __searching and analysing all platform data__ facing __no available service__